 Is a Trademark Search Necessary?

 A search is not absolutely necessary.
-If you are just starting out then it will probably be the best options because it will be the quickest way to identify potential problems.
-On the other hand, ultimately the government will undertake their own searches.
+If you are just starting out then it will probably be the best option because it will be the quickest way to identify potential problems.
+On the other hand, ultimately the government examiner will undertake their own searches.
 So if you are already using your trademark or are fully committed to it such that an adverse search report would not alter your resolve to seek trademark protection at any rate, then you may consider applying for your trademark without a search.

 Benefits Of Doing a Trademark Search

-Downside of Getting a Trademark Search
+The downside of Getting a Trademark Search